 The type of bone grafting method that is suitable for you is determined by the number of teeth lost and the condition of your bone and gum tissue.
 Every procedure is customized to benefit the patient and produce long-lasting results.
 Below are the different types of bone grafting procedure available at our Lubbock, TX, office and the reasons why each procedure is typically performed.

 Socket preservation is a treatment that prevents the rapid bone deterioration that typically occurs after a tooth is extracted or lost.
-Our oral surgeons are often able to perform a socket preservation procedure immediately after a tooth has been removed.
+Dr. Ioppolo is often able to perform a socket preservation procedure immediately after a tooth has been removed.
 This procedure is time-efficient because it saves the patient from needing a separate bone grafting procedure later when they’re ready for dental implants.

 The sinuses are hollow cavities located above the upper molars and behind the cheeks.
 The bone that separates these sinuses from your teeth is very thin.
 A sinus lift procedure is typically necessary to substantiate this bone to allow for successful dental implant placement.
 Your oral surgeon can lift your sinus and place the bone graft to create a more secure foundation for the implants.